Developing a mobility mindset: 5 core steps

 Understand what’s out there in terms of technology.
 Mobile is driven by the user (or is it the other way round) and that is the same for industry.
 The competitive nature of the space has seen companies specialise in specific solutions to solve often industry only issues.
 They understand your business already and have found a problem to solve at an ‘as-a-service’ cost point.

-STEP THREE: align mobile with core business goals
+3) Align mobile with core business goals

 Justify the technology spend.
 The beauty of mobile is that there’s always a really strong business case as it solves core business problems and drives efficiency.
 Whether it’s BYOD, work from home, a recruitment initiative, cost saving, collaboration, new data legislation, whatever it may be - mobile can usually help.

-STEP FOUR: develop a flexible strategy
+4) Develop a flexible strategy

 This is an opportunity to speak a common language with IT, nothing about servers and storage - just devices and apps.
 With goals on both sides aligned through a common understanding there is the opportunity for speedy, consistent delivery of new mobile capability in line with business goals.
 This new communication will see a natural feedback loop allowing both sides to develop a mobility mindset.